Trismegiste/ZeroKelvin/README.md

 ## How

 Based on php serialization.
-These two magic functions serialize() and unserialize() are the only one that could come up with recursion AND hidden properties declared as private in a parent class. var_export() does not export SplObjectStorage, var_dump() cannot deal with recursion and using reflection to recursively introspect parent class of an object is a pain in the ass.
+Serialize() and unserialize() are the only magic functions that could come up with recursion AND hidden properties declared as private in a parent class. var_dump cannot deal with recursion, var_export cannot export SplObjectStorage and using reflection to introspect parent classes of an object would be a pain in the ass.

 So I came up with this lib.